Calais 'Jungle' demolition': France set to clear migrant camp

 Emotions ran high in the camp all weekend as news of the impending demolition began to spread.

 "It's very tense because people know that change is coming," Sue Jex, of charity Care 4 Calais told CNN.

-A group of at least a dozen officers charged briefly at one man who had taunted them and tried to film them on his phone.

-We watched from the motorway embankment high above the site as at least half a dozen fires burned in and around the camp; the noise of drums and the smell of CS gas drifted on the cold night air.
+"There is a real acceptance that the camp is going (away)."

-Some 1,250 police have been called in to prevent crowd control problems on Monday; vans of police horses have also been seen near the site.
+Late Sunday night, riot police were out in force, and some 1,250 police have been called in to prevent crowd control problems on Monday.

 "Police services have been mobilized in large numbers -- that's not to push, but to secure the zone," said French Interior Ministry spokesman, Pierre-Henry Brandet.